 Yawn.
 Loud slurp of coffee.
 I shuffle to the living room, flop down on the couch.
 For twenty minutes, I stare at a wall.
 Then I pad over to my computer to check my email.

 There it is: the weekly list of my ideal matches.

-I’m on Match.com, you see.
+I’m on Match.com.
 Three times a week, I receive emails alerting me to potentially ideal mates, whose pictures are displayed in a photo gallery.
 I look forward to them.
-They never bring results; the men either spell fun with two n’s, fixate on beaches at sunset, or have chest hair is thick enough to hide a sandwich in.
+They never bring results; the men either spell fun with two n’s, fixate on beaches at sunset, or have body hair is thick enough to hide a sandwich in.
 Still, the emails buoy my hope that there are decent, available—and, most importantly, geographically convenient—men out there.

 Eager, I click on “Your Newest Matches.”